Xbtiou/InheritX-CipherWill/InheritX (CipherWill)- Frontend/README.md

-# InheritX-UI
+# CipherWill-UI

 ## Introduction

 <i>
-InheritX is a blockchain-based application developed on <b>Internet Computer (IC)</b> that allows users to create a digital will and bequeath their assets to designated beneficiaries in the event of their death.
+CipherWill is a blockchain-based application developed on <b>Internet Computer (IC)</b> that allows users to create a digital will and bequeath their assets to designated beneficiaries in the event of their death.
 </i>

 ### NOTE

 - Users who have an [INSEE](https://www.insee.fr/en/accueil) number are eligible to use this application
-- This repo contains Frontend Canister Code, for Backend Canisters code visit [InheritX](https://github.com/Xbtiou/InheritX-CipherWill/tree/main/InhertiX-CipherWill-Backend)
+- This repo contains Frontend Canister Code, for Backend Canisters code visit [CipherWill](https://github.com/Xbtiou/CipherWill-CipherWill/tree/main/InhertiX-CipherWill-Backend)

 ## Prerequisites